caplogic/Mappedbus/README.md

 The bus is intended to be used as the backbone for an [event driven architecture](http://www.reactivemanifesto.com) where multiple producers create events which should appear in the same sequence to all consumers.
 When a consumer is restarted the events can be replayed since they're persisted in the memory mapped file.

 The throughput (on a laptop, i7-4558U @ 2.8 GHZ) between a single producer writing at full speed, and a single consumer is around 40 million records per second (a small message consisting of three integer fields), and the time for reading and writing is around 25 ns per record.
+MappedBus does not create any objects at all after startup and therefore has zero GC impact.

 **Getting Started**